mafintosh/csv-parser/README.md

 })
 ```

-If you do not specify the headers, csv-parser will take the first line of the csv and treat it like the headers
+If you do not specify the headers, csv-parser will take the first line of the csv and treat it like the headers.

+Another issue might be the encoding of the source file.
+Transcoding the source stream can be done neatly with something like [`iconv-lite`](https://www.npmjs.com/package/iconv-lite), Node bindings to [`iconv`](https://www.npmjs.com/package/iconv) or native [`iconv`](http://man7.org/linux/man-pages/man1/iconv.1.html) if part of a pipeline.

 ## Events